-Hundreds of businesses and homes included in evacuation area, say police
+Hundreds of businesses and homes were included in evacuation area

-An area of the downtown will be evacuated for several hours, including homes and businesses near Erie Street North, Talbot Street East, Princess Street and Russell Street.
+An area of the downtown was evacuated for several hours, including homes and businesses near Erie Street North, Talbot Street East, Princess Street and Russell Street.

 Union Gas identified and repaired the leak.
 As a result, Erie Street North has been reopened.
 But Mill Street West between Fox Street and Erie Street North will remain closed for about two hours as crews repair the road.